UConn Finishes 10-Win Home Season.

 Jaclyn Hawkins, a 2008 Husky graduate and the program's all-time leading scorer, returned to Storrs in 2013-14 for her second stint behind the bench as an assistant coach.
-She is currently in the third season of her current run and holds primary responsibility for the UConn forwards, while also serving as the program's liasion to multiple off-ice and recruiting efforts.
+She is currently in the fourth season of her current run and holds primary responsibility for the UConn forwards, while also serving as the program's liasion to multiple off-ice and recruiting efforts.

 After helping UConn to six-win improvement during her first season in 2013-14, Hawkins helped guide the Huskies to their most postseason success in five years in '14-15.
 The Huskies advanced to the WHEA Tournament semifinals for the first time since 2010 after winning a quarterfinal series at Maine.